ResearchResearch activities reflect developments and trends in the modern building industry

 The Acoustics Research Group has a 40-year history of undertaking applied research.
 We are world leaders in the field of audiology, speech, environmental acoustics and aural architectural design.
 The Group has access to the Acoustics Laboratory, a nationally leading facility equipped with cutting edge instrumentation.
 We are building on our collaborations with world leading institutions and organisations, such as Fosters + Partners and the Royal Opera House, to establish a world leading Group in applied research in and the teaching of, the fields of environmental and architectural acoustics.

 Digital Architecture and Robotic Lab (DARLAB)

-The DARLAB Group aims to revolutionise architecture through the seamless combination of digital technologies and physical building processes.
-It is underpinned by a unique digital robotic fabrication lab housed within the school of Built Environment and Architecture.
-Our research focuses on additive digital fabrication techniques used for building non-standardized architectural components.
+The DARLAB research group aims to revolutionise architecture through the seamless combination of digital technologies and physical building processes underpinned by a unique digital robotic fabrication lab housed within the school of Built Environment and Architecture.
+Our research focuses on subtractive and additive manufacturing technologies used for building non-standardized architectural components with a focus on circular manufacturing.
 Our aim is to develop criteria for a new system of structural logic which can be applied to architecture and is intrinsic to digital fabrication.
 Additive fabrication can be described as a three-dimensional printing process.
 By positioning material precisely where it is required, we can use digital, additive fabrication to interweave functional and aesthetic qualities into a structure.
-Past and present industry partners include Volkswagen Berlin, Quayola Studio Ltd, Sound Display Ltd, Southwark Council, HAL Robotics Ltd and Autodesk.
+Past and present industry partners include Volkswagen, Quayola, Titan Reality , Southwark Council, Dyson and European Space Agency.